-We don’t typically visit zoos when we travel with our kids, but we took notice that it was named one of the Top 10 zoos in the United States.
+We don’t typically visit zoos when we travel with our kids, but we took notice that Living Desert was named one of the Top 10 zoos in the United States.
 A Top 10 zoo in the United States which also has top-rated hiking trails?
 Yes please!

 Next, you start climbing up a trail on the side of one of the valley walls.
 At this stage the mountains in the distance become much taller and the scenery keeps getting better.
 All around the trail are the most interesting rock formations, some of which are small enough to the trail for kids to climb on.

 We all had a great time on this very enjoyable Palm Springs hiking trail.
-For more information, read our Living Desert Zoo – The Wilderness Loop Hike post (coming soon).
+For more information, read our Living Desert Zoo – The Wilderness Loop Hike post.